fcrozatier/svelte-target-blank/README.md

 # svelte-target-blank

 Do you like to set `target="_blank"` on your external links but happen to forget sometimes?

-Or maybe you have markdown files add idd would be cumbersome to set these attributes?
+Or maybe you have markdown files and it would be cumbersome to set these attributes?

-The Svelte preprocessor `svelte-target-blank` can help you with that!
+The Svelte preprocessor `svelte-target-blank` can help you with that.

-It will fix all these external links and let you know the corresponding files if you want / can edit the markup.
+It fixes all these external links and lets you know the corresponding files if you want / can edit the markup.

 ## Get started